kubeshop/tracetest/docs/docs/index.md

 ## What makes Tracetest special?

 Tracetest can be compared with Cypress or Selenium; however Tracetest is fundamentally different.

 Cypress and Selenium are constrained by using the browser for testing.
-Tracetest bypasses this entirely by instead using your existing OpenTelemetry instrumentation and trace data to run tests and assertions against traces in every step of a reqest transaction.
+Tracetest bypasses this entirely by using your existing OpenTelemetry instrumentation and trace data to run tests and assertions against traces in every step of a reqest transaction.

-Move on to the installation step and get started!
+Move on to the [Quick Start](./getting-started/installation.md) to hit the ground running!

-## Prerequisites

-You need to add [OpenTelemetry instrumentation](https://opentelemetry.io/docs/instrumentation/) to your code and configure sending traces to a trace data store, or Tracetest directly, to benefit for Tracetest's trace-based testing.